thosgood/this-weeks-finds/markdown/151-200/week175.md

 advocates of calendar reform.

-Of course, numerology should always be left to competent mathematicians who don\'t actually believe in it.
+Of course, numerology should always be left to competent mathematicians who don't actually believe in it.

-Here\'s another nice book:
+Here's another nice book:

 4\) Alain Connes, Andre Lichnerowicz and Marcel Paul Schutzenberger, A Triangle of Thoughts, AMS, Providence, 2000.

 This consists of polished-up transcripts of dialogues (or should I say trialogues?) among these mathematicians.
-I wish more good scientists would write this sort of thing; it\'s much less strenuous to learn stuff by listening to people talk than by reading textbooks!
-It\'s true that textbooks are necessary when you want to master the details, but for the all-important \"big picture\", conversations can be much better.
+I wish more good scientists would write this sort of thing; it's much less strenuous to learn stuff by listening to people talk than by reading textbooks!
+It's true that textbooks are necessary when you want to master the details, but for the all-important "big picture", conversations can be much better.

-This book focuses on mathematical logic and physics, with a strong touch of philosophy\... but it wanders all over the map in a pleasant way - from Bernoulli numbers to game theory!
+This book focuses on mathematical logic and physics, with a strong touch of philosophy... but it wanders all over the map in a pleasant way - from Bernoulli numbers to game theory!
 The conversation is dominated by Connes, whose name appears on the title in bigger letters than the other two authors, perhaps because they others are now dead.